 Dong Quai side effects

-thinners since donq quai itself has blood thinning properties.
+thinners since the herb has blood thinning properties.

 Dong Quai extract